6 Questions to Ask Yourself Before Teaching English Abroad

 You might be very independent in that regard, but the idea of venturing off to explore new places by yourself might make you uneasy.
 Of course, you’ll make friends along the way, but time alone is often part of the deal, which you may or may not enjoy.
-If you’re planning to teach abroad with a friend or partner, discuss what each of your expectations are around time together vs. time apart so you both have the time you need to do what you’d like.
+If you’re planning to teach abroad with a friend or partner, discuss what each of your expectations is around time together vs. time apart so you both have the time you need to do what you’d like.

 6. Have you done your research?

 It’s easy to get excited by beautiful photos and enticing travel articles.
 But I strongly suggest researching: